 That point is not a verdict by itself.
 It just means you should weigh written rules, payout structure, and public review patterns more heavily than social proof alone.

-This should later link internally to Alpine Funded community and reputation.
+This section can later link internally to your own Alpine Funded community and reputation page.

 Alpine Funded is a real firm with a real offer.
 The Base Camp and Peak split gives traders more choice than many competitors, and the Swing option adds genuine flexibility for strategies that involve news or weekend exposure.